WHITE-KNIGHT5/MpvRxN/README.md

 - **Disable Vulkan entirely.** Vulkan is great for Video Playback but also Heavy.
 - **Use the `fast` mpv profile.** It's literally built into mpvRx use that Mpv Profiles and Set it to Default  or in _mpv.conf_ `profile=fast`
 - **Don't use shaders.** That Anime4K preset you using that's what's eating your battery.
 Shaders run on the GPU every single frame.
 If you're watching 24fps content and you have a shader pipeline running, congratulations — you're doing 24 unnecessary GPU compute passes per second for a Minute amount of visible benefit on a phone screen .
 - **Don't use AI-generated configs.** That means you, the person who copied a Reddit config with 200 lines of `scale=ewa_lanczossharp` and `dscale=mitchell` and `cscale=sinc` and a dozen `glsl-shaders` entries.
 Most  of You have no idea what any of those do.
 You just made your phone render video like it's preparing for a 4K cinema projection.
 On a 6-inch screen.
-Grow some Brains Its your android Phone not some Fuckin..
+Grow some Brains Its your android Phone not some ...
 4k Television

 **My POV:** mpv's default config with `profile=fast` and the `gpu` backend plays video with negligible battery impact — often **less** than OEM players because mpv doesn't have a billion proprietary DRM modules, analytics SDKs, and ad frameworks burning CPU in the background.
 The next time your battery drops more than 20-25% watching a 2-hour movie, don't blame mpv.
 Blame the 14 shaders you blindly copy-pasted.

-_Just a Pro tip if your battery consumption stays within 200 mAh and belwo 0.9W ( See Page 6 of MpvRx - video player More Settings -> Page6) useage than ur Mpv Conf are Proper for Video watching thats what i have experimented and telling rest all i don't know About in detail technicality's if anyone wanna tell me In depth guide then keep it to yourself i dont wanna listen_
+_Just a Pro tip if your battery consumption stays within 200 mAh and belwo 0.9W ( See Page 6 of MpvRx - video player More Settings -> Page6) usage than ur Mpv Conf are Proper for Video watching thats what i have experimented and telling rest all i don't know About in detail technicality's if anyone wanna tell me In depth guide then keep it to yourself i dont wanna listen_

 </details>